-The dryer will work without a vent hose if it’s free standing.
-This is evidenced by the fact that many vented dryers didn’t even used to come with a vent hose and you had to buy one as an optional extra.
+That being said, a tumble dryer will work without a vent hose if it’s free standing.
+This is evidenced by the fact that many vented dryers didn’t even used to come with a vent hose.
+They were commonly an optional extra.
 However, it is definitely much better to have one properly vented if possible.

 The potential problems with not venting a vented dryer in a garage are condensation and black mould when it’s cold weather.
 My own dryer is a condenser dryer so it doesn’t need a venting hose but even so, we always open the small window behind it or we get condensation on our fridge and freezer when it’s cold.
 If our dryer was a vented one and not properly vented this would be much worse.

 A vented dryer, venting straight out into a room will obviously pump lots of hot moist air into it as well as fluff, if the room is cold you will get condensation on cold objects and can get mould growing on rubber or other surfaces.
 Another issue would be lots of dusty fluff would accumulate over time.
 As described above, even a condenser dryer can leak some moist warm air into the room but it won’t be as bad as a vented one.

 NOTE: If a dryer is pushed underneath a worktop without a vent hose it may not be such a good idea as the hot air is likely to find it hard to escape.
 If using without a venting system it would really be necessary for the dryer to be free standing with plenty of airflow around and somewhere for the air to escape like close to a window, vent or door.

 Siting a vented dryer in a garage is fairly common.
 If no window is available to hang a vent pipe out of and it’s not possible to vent through the garage walls it’s best to leave the garage door open when using if security isn’t an issue.
 Whether the lack of proper venting will cause any real problems depends on how large the garage is and whether there are many cold surfaces etc.